 Recent University of Pikeville grads have an average starting salary of $35,000 a year.
 The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.

-In 2020, students graduated with an average of $24,054 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $24,587 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If University of Pikeville seems like a school you want to apply to, click the heart button to save it to your college list.

 To learn more about University of Pikeville, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the most popular schools in the U.S.

 University of Pikeville is located in the small town setting of Pikeville, KY.

 If you want to see University of Pikeville for yourself, plan a visit.
 The best way to reach campus is to take U.S. Highway 23 to Pikeville, or book a flight to the nearest airport, Blue Grass.